 Apple Cinnamon Mixture:

-Preheat your oven to 350 degrees F. Lightly oil a 9" x 5" loaf pan.
+- Preheat your oven to 350 degrees F. Line a 9" x 5" loaf pan with parchment paper or spray it with cooking oil.

-In a small mixing bowl, add the ingredients for the apple cinnamon mixture, stir well, and set aside.
+- Add the ingredients for the apple cinnamon mixture to a small mixing bowl.
+Stir well, and set aside.

-In a seperate mixing bowl, stir together the gluten-free flour, baking powder, and salt,
+5. In a separate mixing bowl, stir together the gluten-free flour, baking powder, and salt (the dry ingredients).

-Remove bread from the oven and allow it to cool for at least 20 minutes before running a knife along the edges, and turning it out onto a cutting board.
+12. Remove bread from the oven and allow it to cool for at least 20 minutes before slicing and serving.

 *You can use brown sugar instead of coconut sugar